Skip to main content

 This is where it gets practical.
 You probably aren't buying a standalone membership to any of these - you're getting access bundled with a credit card.

-One thing I wish someone had told me earlier: you can hold memberships in multiple programs simultaneously.
+One thing worth knowing early: you can hold memberships in multiple programs simultaneously.
 They're not mutually exclusive.
-I keep Priority Pass as my primary and DragonPass as my backup for Asia routes.
-It costs me nothing extra since both come through cards I already carry.
+A common setup is Priority Pass as the primary and DragonPass as the backup for Asia routes.
+It costs nothing extra when both come through cards you already carry.

 Quality: Where It Really Diverges